vlad-semenchuk/agents/plugins/git-workflow/commands/git-push.md

 ---
-description: Complete push workflow - review, commit, push, and create/update PR automatically
+description: Complete push workflow - commit, push, and create/update PR automatically
 ---

 Use the **git-workflow-coordinator** agent with intent to push changes and manage PR.